BTS: Jimin reveals what it takes to be HAPPY - Somag News

 In food, Jimin prefers Jajangmyeo, the famous black bean noodles, and kimchi.
 When it comes to challenges, if the idol had to meet something difficult, he prefers not to blink for a full minute.

-Regarding his favorite activities, Jimin admitted that he has been a fan of video games lately and prefers to spend a day without music than without the Internet.
+Regarding his favorite activities, Jimin admitted that he is a fan of video games lately and prefers to spend a day without music than without the Internet.

 These were the 10 basic things that the idol needs in life to be happy.
 Do you have any?